2025 Candidate Questionnaire

 (School Committee) School Committees reach decisions by majority votes.
 Give an example of when you had to collaborate with others to solve a problem or make a decision.
 What lessons learned would you apply as a School Committee Member (or have you applied if you currently serve as a School Committee Member)?

-What do you see as the top 3 key areas the Town needs to make progress in?
+What do you see as the top 3 key areas the Town or Schools needs to make progress in?
 How would you plan to help progress happen in those areas?

-(Town Council Only) What do you see as the biggest accomplishments of the Council in this term?
-This can include the way the Council functioned, its governance, and/or specific initiatives or needs the Council moved forward.
+What do you see as the biggest accomplishments of the Council or School Committee in this term?
+This can include the way it functioned, its governance, and/or specific initiatives or needs the Council or School Committee moved forward.
 For incumbents, what was your role in that success?

-(Town Council Only) Where did the Council fall short this term?
+Where did the Council or School Commitee fall short this term?
 How do you think it could have done better?
-This can include the way the Council functions, its governance, and/or specific initiatives.
+This can include the way it functioned, its governance, and/or specific initiatives.

 In 500 characters or less, what is your biggest motivation to serve as a Town Councilor/on the School Committee?
 (500 characters ~ 150 words)